monoceros-js/cluster/readme.md

 Functions / Classes depending on others have to pass a list of their dependency names in the option parameter of `.register()`.

-> **Note:** dependencies should be passed in the same order as their parameter ordder in the entity. _Dependencies should always be the first parameters of the entity_.
+> **Note:** dependencies should be passed in the same order as their parameter order in the entity. _Dependencies should always be the first parameters of the entity_.

 > **Note:** _entities_ can be registered in any order.